-According to Rukuhia Rārangahia10, the key features of aromatawai (assessment) are:
+According to Rukuhia Rārangahia11, the key features of aromatawai (assessment) are:

-- Assessment is a an integral part of ako (teaching and learning). - Learning is not just about learners learning from teachers, but teachers learning from learners too. - Learning is focused on 'learning.' - Assessment validates the use of tairongo (all of your senses). - Assessment illuminates student achievement and how it is described.
+- Assessment is a an integral part of ako (teaching and learning). - Learning is not just about learners learning from teachers, but teachers learning from learners. - Learning is focused on 'learning.'

+- Assessment validates the use of tairongo (all of your senses). - Assessment illuminates student achievement and how it is described. - 11 This is the Ministry of Education's position paper on Aromatawai (Assessment) http://tmoa.tki.org.nz/Mataiako/Rukuhia-Rarangahia.